ExpediaGroup/new-project/CONTRIBUTING.md

 5. Add documentation for new or updated functionality

-Please review any of the .md files in this project to see if they are impacted by your change and update them accordingly.
+Please review all of the .md files in this project to see if they are impacted by your change and update them accordingly.

 6. Add to CHANGELOG.md

-Any notable changes that are made should be recorded in the CHANGELOG.md following the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) conventions.
+Any notable changes should be recorded in the CHANGELOG.md following the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) conventions.

 8. Submit Pull Request and describe the change